g-nie/scribd-dl/README.rst

             'https://www.scribd.com/document/351688288/'
         ])

-different page ranges in each document:
+use different page ranges in each document:

 .. code-block:: python